 We ask everyone visiting and working at the Centre to abide by five ethical precepts:

 - Protect living beings – refraining from killing even tiny insects

 - Respect others belongings – refraining from stealing

 - Speak truthfully – refraining from: lying, gossiping or violent speech

 - Respect our centre as a space of spiritual development and contemplation – refraining from: sexual conduct, inadequate or aggressive behaviour, playing music or using our centre for entertainment purposes

 - Cultivate clarity of mind and body – refraining from: using intoxicants, alcohol, tobacco, etc

 By offering your service as a volunteer, you’ll also have the opportunity for many benefits.
 We have a highly qualified resident teacher, Geshe Jampa Tharchin, who teaches meditation, mindfulness, and Buddhist philosophy.
 We offer FPMT education programs including the five-year intermediate course the Basic Program.
 There is a lovely community of people supporting and attending the centre, and staff and senior students who can share experience of practising Buddhism.
 Our facilities include an excellent library, meditation hall, and many holy objects for circumambulation and merit-making activities.

-We ask volunteers to contribute $15 per day in exchange for food, accommodation, and use of facilities.
+We ask volunteers to contribute $20 per day in exchange for food, accommodation, and use of facilities.
+The volunteering hours are 4 hours a day for 6 days.
 All weekly classes are offered free of charge.
 We receive many applications, so to avoid disappointment encourage you to apply at least a month before you are available to come.